-In this section, the dynamics measured in Section 3 is compared with those estimated from the Simscape model.
-The nano-hexapod simscape model was therefore added on top of the vibration table Simscape model, as shown in Figure 4.1.
+In this section, the measured dynamics done in Section 3 is compared with the dynamics estimated from the Simscape model.
+The nano-hexapod simscape model is therefore added on top of the vibration table Simscape model as shown in Figure 4.1.